ali999-tech/flet-face-recognition/README.md

     - Face Recognition from a webcam:
         - Upload an image (or images) of a person to recognize in a camera
         - Start a webcam
-        - If the person (or people) is in camera feed, he will be marked with his name
+        - If the person (or people) is in camera feed, he will be marked with his name (name of uploaded image)
         - Webcam video will be in the flet interface itself
 ## File Structure
 - face-recognition-app/